steffenmauch/SI5338-VHDL/README.md

 (generated with Xilinx CoreGen) with read depth 512 and write width 24.
-Use e.g. the attached coe file (250 MHz clock output) or create with the python or matlab parser a customized on.
-Make sure that the coe file is correctly specified with CoreGen.
+Use e.g. the attached coe file (250 MHz clock output) or create with the python or matlab parser a customized one.
+Make sure that the coe file is correctly given within CoreGen.

 ATTENTION:
-Usually Xilinx ISE uses full path when specifying coe files but when in the ipcore_dir/mem_si5338.xco I modified it to be relative.
+Usually Xilinx ISE uses full path when specifying coe files, but it could be set manually to be relative.
+Change the file ipcore_dir/mem_si5338.xco, such that it looks as follows:

 CSET coe_file=..\si5338_coe.coe

-When editing the CoreGen file the path is absolute afterwords and when the COE is not existing a pesudo CoreGen file is used instead and whenever opening the CoreGen file again, the default settings are set instead of the previous chosen one.
+But when editing the CoreGen file with ISE, the path is set to an absolut afterwords, when the COE is not existing a pesudo CoreGen file is used instead and whenever opening the CoreGen file again, the default settings are set instead of the previous chosen one.